nocego/lotto/README.md

       - [x] Overview for Prices
     - [ ] Excel import series with prices
     - [ ] Excel export series with prices
-- [ ] Create Creation of a Player in a Lotto
+- [x] Create Creation of a Player in a Lotto
-  - [ ] Create Player in DB
+  - [x] Create Player in DB
-  - [ ] Create Player Form
+  - [x] Create Player Form
-- [ ] Create Card for Lotto
+- [x] Create Card for Lotto
 - [ ] Play a Series
+  - [ ] Create drawn card table connected to series
+  - [ ] Form to input drawn number
+  - [ ] Popup to show winner, if one is found
-- [ ] Create Play Screen where the number is entered and the winner is shown
+    - [ ] Person can select if lotto saal is, if so the winner is set one back
+  - [ ] Button to set lotto saal
 - [ ] Create Player import from CSV